Arulius barb

 The Arulius barb (Dawkinsia arulius) is a tropical cyprinid fish native to the Kaveri River basin of south east India.
 Other common names include Tamiraparani barb, Silas barb and longfin barb.

 Description

 Adult fish are dark brownish olive on the back, becoming lighter on the sides to white on the ventral surface.
 It has a black, vertical blotch in the middle of its body, above the origin of its pelvic fin.
 It has a second black, vertical blotch above its anal fin, and a third black bar or blotch on the base of the caudal fin, though less well defined as the other two blotches.
 The fins are thin and transparent or translucent.
 Adults possess more pronounced colors than the juvenile.
-The adult male differs from a closely related filament barb species found in Tambraparni River basin, Dawkinsia tambraparniei, and lacks the filament-like extensions to the branched dorsal-fin rays which lend to the incorrect use of the common name, longfin barb (Dawkinsia filamentosa).
+The adult male gets filament-like extensions to the branched dorsal-fin rays like the closely related filament barb species found in Tambraparni River basin, Dawkinsia tambraparniei,the use of the common name, longfin barb is quite often accepted (Dawkinsia filamentosa).
 It reaches an adult size of 12 cm TL.